 DAG hosted the ‘My home’ dialogue and exhibition at Lookout Hill, Khayelitsha.
-The event was attended by over 35 community based organisations, social movements, civil society organisations and built environment practitioners.
-The key focus for the discussion was how best can various stakeholders complement the existing urgency in communities so that they can be able to build at scale?
+The event was attended by over 35 community-based organisations, social movements, civil society organisations and built environment practitioners.
+The key focus of the discussion was how best can various stakeholders complement the existing urgency in communities so that they can be able to build at scale?

 Some of the important highlights or lessons emerging from the discussion included but not limited to the following:

 - Tenure security for residents: Communities are worried about formalising their structures for the fear of demolitions.
 With a much broader framework for tenure rights and community based urban land administration will enable residents to build at scale;

 - Reforming the financial instruments: The housing programme is currently based on the logic of income and dividing communities as qualifiers and non-qualifiers.
 A serious reform of the financial instruments is needed for addressing ‘what will get built and for whom’;